heringerp/oxiqle-tests/graph_implementations/README.md

 3. Download all chromosomal HPRC PGGB graphs into a directory, extract them.
 4. Run the `benchmark_all.sh` script inside this directory.
 A `benchmark.csv` file will be written.
 5. Run the `gen_plots.py` script in the directory containing the `benchmark.csv` file from the previous step.

+However, the benchmark data and the plots are also included in this directory.